letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 Rules
 *****

 Introduction
 ============

 Along with ESP Easy R108, a new feature was enabled, named Rules.
 Rules can be used to create very simple flows to control devices on your ESP.

 Enable Rules
 ------------

-To enable rules, go to Tools/Advanced and check the Rules checkbox.
+To enable rules, :menuselection:`Tools --> Advanced` and check the Rules checkbox.

 After clicking Submit, you will find a new page added.
 Here you can start experimenting with Rules: